ltalirz/eln.epfl.ch/docs/about.md

 ## The cheminfo ecosystem

-We did not build the ELN, but more than 150 other libraries which are part of the following GitHub organizations
+We did not only build the ELN, but more than 150 other libraries which are part of the following GitHub organizations

 - [mljs](https://github.com/mljs): Libraries for linear algebra, optimization
 - [image-js](https://github.com/image-js): Image analysis